What is ParentData?

 What is PregnantData?

 PregnantData is a special newsletter series for paid subscribers going through pregnancy.
 When you sign up for a paid subscription, you can also opt into PregnantData and share how many weeks pregnant you are.
-Then you’ll receive an email from me every two weeks until your due date with data-driven insights that are most relevant at each stage, including prenatal testing, sleeping positions, parental leave, and so much more.
+Then you’ll receive an email from me every week until your due date with data-driven insights that are most relevant at each stage, including prenatal testing, sleeping positions, parental leave, and so much more.
 It’s the perfect companion to Expecting Better!